Application Note #4 - Configure hexo-theme-next

 Step 10 - build and test it

-• note you might have to kill hexo server first
+- note you might have to kill hexo server firstbuild1

 2